MohamaddMortada/AI-Athletic-Performance/README.md

 - For the backend, the app uses the [Laravel framework](https://laravel.com/).
 Laravel uses MVC design pattern and give a very clean code.
 - For AI features, the app uses Python as a backend to create APIs suitable for such features.
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) package which allows the app to create a custom storage schema and save it to a local database.
-- For the dashboard, the frontend is made of pure [React], and it's deployed online.
+- For the dashboard, the frontend is made of pure [React](https://react.dev/), and it's deployed online.

 <br><br>